kirschbaum-development/eloquent-power-joins/README.md

 This packages implements the same functionality, but instead of using the `where exists` syntax, it uses **joins**.
 Below, you can see the methods this package implements and also the Laravel equivalent.

+Please note that although the methods are similar, you will not always get the same results when using joins, depending on the context of your query.
+You should be aware of the differences between querying the data with `where exists` vs `joins`.

 **Laravel Native Methods**

 ``` php